SpecDD Language Specification

 Scenario: plain text line

-Andromeda is plain text.
+Andorra is plain text.

 The language does not enforce that scenario bodies contain Given, When, or Then, and it does not enforce step ordering.